MicrosoftDocs/sql-docs/docs/analytics-platform-system/backup-capacity-planning-worksheet.md

 ---
-title: "Backup server capacity planning - Parallel Data Warehouse | Microsoft Docs
+title: Backup server capacity planning - Parallel Data Warehouse | Microsoft Docs
 description: This capacity planning worksheet helps you to determine the requirements for a backup server for performing Parallel Data Warehouse database backup and restore operations.
 Use this to create your plan for purchasing new or provisioning existing backup servers.
 author: mzaman1
 manager: craigg